mallory/e2ee/draft-e2ee.md

 --- abstract

+This document provides a definition of end-to-end encryption (E2EE) rom both the perspective of a regular internet user as well as from the perspective of required properties for implementers.

+--- middle

+Introduction
+============

 End-to-end encryption is an application of cryptography mechanisms and properties in communication systems between endpoints.
-End-to-end encrypted systems are exceptional in providing both security and privacy properties through confidentiality, integrity and authenticity features for users.
+End-to- end encrypted systems are exceptional in providing both security and privacy properties through confidentiality, integrity and authenticity features for users.
 Improvements to end-to-end encryption strive to maximize the user's security and privacy while balancing usability and availability.
 Users of end-to-end encrypted communications expect trustworthy providers of secure implementations to respect and protect them.

---- middle

-Introduction
-============

-This document uses three different dimensions that define end-to-end encryption, which can be applied in a variety of contexts.

-The first is a formal definition that draws on the basic understanding of end points and cryptography, where it is comprised of necessary constituent parts but considered as a system.
-The second looks at end-to-end encrypted implementations from a design perspective, both its fundamental features and proposed improvements on those features.
-Lastly, this document considers the expectations of the user of end-to-end encryption.

-These dimensions taken as a whole comprise a generally comprehensible picture of consensus at the IETF as to what is end-to-end encryption, irrespective of application, from messaging to video conferencing, and between any number of end points.
-It it worth noting that while the word "encryption" often refers to confidentiality (security) properties, this document shows that end-to-end encryption MUST provide both security and privacy properties.
-And it provides a definition of which specific security and privacy properties end-to-end encryption should provide.
+This document describes that end-to-end encryption MUST provide both security and privacy properties.
+It provides a definition of which specific security and privacy properties end-to-end encryption should provide.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED",